BL0CK-X/api-developer-program/README.md

 All the information in the video is contained within this README.

+## Documentation

+There is no UI right now for the API Developer Program besides our own API endpoints.

+Documentation for all the necessary endpoints are documented here: https://docs.blockchainapi.com/#tag/Project

 ## Background

 Anyone can make their own API already.
 However, if you do and you intend to make money off of it,